 The weather again held off long enough and we got to the summit with no issues.
 Once we completed the technical rocky ridge portion of the traverse the remainder of the climb to the Breithorn summit was a snow slog across a ridge.
 My ankles were tender from the lost skin, but the blister treatment and tape were working well enough for me to function.
 If the weather had not improved this might have been all we did this day, the snow slog to the top of the Breithorn, which would have been annoying.
 In town some of the tour companies advertised a "My first 4000m peak" Breithorn climb introduction to mountaineering for 199 CHF, which is just the hike from the Klein Matterhorn station up the snowy slopes of the Breithorn to its summit.
 That is not what I traveled halfway around the world for, so it was a relief the weather cooperated and we got to do the "whole" Half Breithorn traverse.
 Although the weather was good on the Breithorn, near by the Matterhorn was wrapped in clouds—bad weather on the Matterhorn kept me wondering if I was going to be able to summit.
 Because the forecast was so poor all week, Tino discussed several back-up plans I should consider if weather precluded climbing the Matterhorn.

 On the fourth day of guided climbing, it was time to hike up to the Hörnli Hut where we would spend the night before our Matterhorn summit day.
 Since we were only going up to the Hörnli hut the day got off to a leisurely start and we stopped for lunch on our way up.
 At the restaurant Café du Pont in Zermatt I selected the fondue because it was the most Swiss thing I could think of.
 Tino ordered the rösti with a bratwurst.
-We talked about Tino’s climbing plans after the Alps.
+Over drinks while waiting for our food Tino told me about his climbing plans after the Alps.
 I was his last paying client for the summer season.
-After this he and one of his climbing buddies were off to India to attempt the first ascent of a new route in the Himalayas.
+After the Matterhorn, he and one of his climbing buddies were off to India to attempt the first ascent of a new route in the Himalayas.

-During lunch we went through my gear to make sure I was not missing anything.
-Like for all of the other climbing we had done so far I was carrying very little gear.
-You need to move fast on the Matterhorn, so you want to keep your pack light.
-I only had a few locking carabiners and slings and my ice axe, which I would not even take out of my pack during my Matterhorn climb.
+During lunch we went through my gear to double-check I was not missing anything.
+Like all of the other climbing we had done so far, I was carrying very little gear.
+You need to move fast on the Matterhorn, so you want to keep your pack as light as possible.
+All the fixed protection on the Hörnli Ridge route makes it easy to climb light.
+I only had a few locking carabiners, slings, and my ice axe, which I would not even take out of my pack during my Matterhorn climb.
 I did have crampons, but that was it for technical climbing gear out side of usual stuff like helmet, harness, and headlamp.
 For insulation I had a hat, leather gloves, mid-weight gloves, a light weigh puffy jacket, and a light windbreaker shell jacket.
 Even Tino was not carrying much outside of his rope.
-All the fixed protection on the Matterhorn means you can climb with a very limited set of technical gear.
+Compared to the amount of gear I would haul into the wilderness for a climb back home, it was like an empty pack.

 I was climbing in my light summer mountaineering boots, Salewa's Rapace GTX.
 You see a lot of guys heading up to the Matterhorn with heavy mountaineering boots like La Sportiva's Nepal or Scarpa's Mont Blanc, but as Tino pointed out that if conditions are severe enough that you need those boots you are not going to be climbing the Matterhorn anyways.
 Conditions have to be pretty good to summit the Matterhorn, if it is too snowy or icy you are not going to make it.

 The Hörnli hut is one of those alpine huts that completely blows the mind of anyone used to climbing in undeveloped mountain areas.
+Although it is called a hut, that is a misleading term.
+It suggests a small ramshackle clapboard building when in reality it is a well-appointed mountain lodge.
+Picture instead a fancy hostel dropped high in the mountains.
 My first experience with huts in the Alps was when I stayed at the Tête Rousse hut on Mont Blanc in 2001.
 Coming from the Pacific Northwest and climbing in the Cascades I could not believe that we could stay in a staffed hut at the same elevation as the summit of Mount Baker with bunk beds & wool blankets and order fresh pasta with wine for dinner.
 The Hörnli Hut takes it up a notch.
-It is a fairly large building that can accommodate 130 climbers.
-It is staffed with a kitchen so you can get hot meals, beer, and wine.
+It is a large building that can accommodate 130 climbers.
+It is staffed with a kitchen so you can order hot meals, beer, and wine.
 The rooms are comfortable modern dorms with clean linens.
 The dining room has large windows, so you can eat your meals with a dramatic view of the Matterhorn.
 This is at an elevation of 3260 meters (10,700 feet).
 That's higher than Camp Muir on Mount Rainier.
 European climbing…I could get used to this.

 Dinner was a three-course meal, all very delicious, but considering it costs 150 CHF for the privilege of staying one night in a Hörnli hut dorm room I better get a damn three-course meal.
 It wasn't cheap, but nothing in Switzerland was.
 After leaving Switzerland my first stop was Leipzig, Germany.
 At a hostel in the heart of Leipzig's old town I booked a really nice private room for about thirty Euros, the same price I was paying to stay in dorms in Switzerland.